myusernamejeep/lycheeJS-adk/README.md

 Web Documentation: [http://martens.ms/lycheeJS](http://martens.ms/lycheeJS)

-The lycheeJS-ADK (App Development Kit) is the advanced build toolchain and environment for the [lycheeJS Game library](https://github.com/martensms/lycheeJS).
+The lycheeJS-ADK (App Development Kit) is the advanced build toolchain and runtime for the [lycheeJS Game library](https://github.com/martensms/lycheeJS).

-It also includes a custom V8-based JIT runtime with OpenGL, GLU and GLUT integration and custom data types for interaction and allows cross-compiling your JavaScript Games to different platforms via native executables or packages.
+It also includes a custom V8-based JIT runtime with OpenGL, GLU and GLUT integration and custom data types for interaction.
+It allows cross-compiling your JavaScript Games to different platforms via native executables or packages.

-# Roadmap

-Please take a look at the [lycheeJS Roadmap](https://github.com/martensms/lycheeJS#roadmap) that also contains the roadmap of the lycheeJS ADK.

 # License